 The influence of Natalma is also felt to a high degree through another of her daughters.
 The cleverly named Raise The Standard, a bay daughter of Hoist The Flag, was foaled four years after Spring Adieu.
 Raise The Standard did not attain her reserve price at yearling sale time and was retained by Windfields Farm.
 She was also unraced due to a series of nagging injuries that kept her from displaying her talent.
 Mac Benson would have been her trainer and remembers Raise The Standard as having good size and bone, but her ankles became an issue.
 Alas it was not meant to be for her to have a racing career.

 Raise The Standard would however make up for her lack of racing when in 1982 she produced her first foal, a bay filly by Halo.
 Stavros Niarchos purchased the filly from Windfields at the Keeneland July yearling sales and gave his new acquisition the name Coup De Folie.
 Coup De Folie won the group three Prix d’Aumale and the Prix de Saint Cyr.
-As a broodmare she would produce three G1 stakes winners, two of which were named as champions, an additional stakes winner and daughters that have continued the tail female line with distinction.
+As a broodmare she would produce three group one stakes winners, two of which were named as champions, an additional stakes winner and daughters that have continued the tail female line with distinction.

 Machiavellian was the first.
 He won the group one Prix Morny and Prix de la Salamandre at two to be named champion juvenile in France.
 After his racing career finished, Machiavellian became an outstanding stallion.
 Best Of The Bests, Medicean, Invermark, Vettori, Rebecca Sharp, and Street Cry are all grade/group one winners he has sired.
 Medicean and Street Cry have continued the sire line with some very memorable runners in recent time.
 Street Cry has sired among his many stakes winners the incredible Zenyatta and current super star Winx.